JamriOz/hello-world/README.md

 # hello-world
 This is first repository
-I am wirting this words to get familiar with git.
+I am wirting these words to get familiar with git.
 Nothing is important so far.